Healthdirect Free Australian health advice you can count on.

 What are eye floaters?

-Eye floaters are small specks or strands or clouds that move across your vision.
-They can drift across your field of vision and stand out more when you look at something bright.
+Eye floaters are small specks, strands or clouds that move across your vision.
+They can drift across your field of vision.
+They are often more obvious when you look at something bright.

-They usually don’t affect your vision.
-Though, if they are large, they may appear to cast a shadow over your vision in some types of light.
+Eye floaters usually don't affect your vision.
+If they are large, they may seem to make a shadow over your vision.
+This can happen in some types of light.

 Eye floaters become more common as we age.
-They don’t normally go away, but they don’t usually need treatment.
-Over time, your brain adapts, and you don’t notice them as much.
+They don't normally go away, but they don't usually need treatment.
+Over time, your brain adapts to seeing the floaters.
+When this happens you don't notice them as much.

 • black or grey dots